 Issuing a Children’s Product Certificate (CPC) is mandatory when importing or manufacturing toys and other children’s products in the United States.
 Doing so requires that you know how to correctly input information about the product, your company, and the CPSC accepted lab testing company that has tested your products.

 In this guide, you will learn what to include in your CPC, while avoiding some of the more common mistakes we’ve encountered.

 We Help Brands & Importers With Product Compliance (US & EU)

 - Book a free consultation call today with Ivan Malloci to learn how we can help you with:

 - Lab Testing

 What is a Children’s Product Certificate?

-A Children’s Product Certificate (CPC) is a document issued by the importer or manufacturer, certifying that the product is compliant with all CPSIA requirements.
+A Children’s Product Certificate (CPC) is a document issued by the importer or (domestic) US manufacturer, certifying that the product is compliant with all CPSIA requirements.

 Why do I need a Children’s Product Certificate?